ezpoSword/Roblox-FGFS_Executor/README.md

 ## 🛠 Developer
 This project was created by **FGFS - Captain Deniz**.
 ##
-- status: 🔴broken, being rebuilt!
+- status: 🟢 VERY VERY GOOD!
 ##
 ## 🚀 Features
 ✔ You can easily connect to **Roblox** by pressing the **Inject** button.